FrancescJR/WebAuthBundle/README.md

+Noob Bundle.
+But making use of github and packagist to reuse my own bundles. one day I might write something more usefull for the community.

+Forgive my lack of knowledge of .md format.

+Installation:

 1. Follow readme for imag/ldap bundle, with the following things:

 1. Download with composer -> do the same also with this bundle